ECRomaneli/githubscraper/README.md

 ## Docker

-To run the web application from the docker container, run:
+To execute the web application from the docker container, run:

     docker run -it -p 80:8080 magicred7/trustly_challenge